FusionAuth/fusionauth-site/site/_posts/2022-03-02-single-sign-on-with-drupal.md

 ### Finishing the setup in Drupal

 Back in Drupal, navigate to "Configuration", then to "OpenID Connect".

 Enable the "Generic" option under "Enabled OpenID Connect clients".

-Enter the Client Id and the Client Secret in the appropriate fields.
+Enter the Client Id and the Client Secret you found in the FusionAuth "OAuth Configuration" above in the appropriate fields.

-Put the following values for the rest of the field:
+Put the following values for the rest of the fields:

 1. `<YOUR_FUSIONAUTH_URL>/oauth2/authorize` in "Authorization endpoint".
 2. `<YOUR_FUSIONAUTH_URL>/oauth2/token` in "Token endpoint".
 3. `<YOUR_FUSIONAUTH_URL>/oauth2/userinfo` in "Userinfo endpoint".

 Make sure to replace `<YOUR_FUSIONAUTH_URL>` with the URL of your FusionAuth instance.

 Also, enable the "Automatically connect existing users" setting.
+This allows existing Drupal users (as determined by email) to sign in with FusionAuth.

 {% include _image.liquid src="/assets/img/blogs/single-sign-on-drupal/configure-drupal-oidc.png" alt="Configure Drupal OIDC module." class="img-fluid" figure=true %}